Radhika-Envision/Upmark/README.md

 ## Dependencies

 Client-side scripts are managed with Bower, which will automatically download them when building with Docker.
-When not running in dev mode (see [aq.conf]), the application will automatically use CDNs for some scripts and CSS files, and will minify the others.
+When not running in dev mode (see [upmark.conf]), the application will automatically use CDNs for some scripts and CSS files, and will minify the others.
 If you add a dependency or change its version number, you **must** make sure the versions specified in `bower.json` and in `server/handlers.py` are the same.

-[aq.conf]: src/app/config/aq.conf
+[upmark.conf]: src/app/config/upmark.conf

 ## Debugging